syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/300_syslog/README.md

 ```

 **NOTE:** If a message uses the IETF-syslog format (RFC-5424), only the text
-of the message can be customized (that is, the MESSAGEs part of the
+of the message can be customized (that is, the MESSAGE part of the
 log), the structure of the header is fixed.
 {: .notice--info}